sol1/flapjack-icinga2/README.md

 ## TODO

-* Get this working properly with Icinga's created self-signed certs (currently skips the check).
 * Review Icinga source to see if other event types need to be handled.

-* Clean up code, remove the debug spam etc.
+* Document CLI in this README.
-* Tests.
+* More tests.